ChrisPHardin/FoxhoundAI/README.md

 These can be obtained on abandonware sites.
 Alternatively, the files can be changed in ostlist.txt, Just be sure to add any new music to the [Content.mgcb](SnakeAI/Content/Content.mgcb) file that's in the Content folder and build it.

-### 3. Fonts "000webfont" and "alarm clock" should be installed in the system and can be found in popular font sharing websites.
+### 3. Fonts "000webfont" and "alarm clock" should be installed in the system and can be found on popular font sharing websites.

-More streamlined and secure authentication to be added in the future.

 ## Stream Info